Public Companies

 Public companies are businesses whose shares are traded on public stock exchanges and are required to publish audited financial and operational information on a regular basis.
 In B2B sales development, public companies are high-value target accounts because they tend to be larger, more structured organizations with formal buying committees, rigorous procurement processes, and abundant public data that SDR and list-building teams can mine for precise targeting and personalization.

-What Public Companies really means
+What Public Companies means in practice

 In B2B sales development, public companies are organizations whose equity is listed on a stock exchange (such as the NYSE or Nasdaq) and that file standardized, audited disclosures with securities regulators like the U.S. Securities and Exchange Commission (SEC).
 These disclosures include annual reports (10-K), quarterly reports (10-Q), and other filings that provide detailed insight into strategy, risks, budgets, and leadership priorities.